Fritzl case: Self-portrayal and psychiatric assessment

 Reflecting on his childhood, Fritzl initially described his mother as "the best woman in the world" and "as strict as it was necessary."
-Later, he expressed a negative opinion of his mother and claimed that "she used to beat me, hit me until I was lying in a pool of blood on the floor.
+Later, he expressed a negative opinion of his mother and said that "she used to beat me, hit me until I was lying in a pool of blood on the floor.
 It left me feeling totally humiliated and weak.
-My mother was a servant and she used to work hard all her life, I never had a kiss from her, I was never cuddled although I wanted it – I wanted her to be good to me."
-He claimed that she called him "a Satan, a criminal, a no-good", and that he "had a horrible fear of her."
+My mother was a servant and she used to work hard all her life, I never had a kiss from her, I was never cuddled although I wanted it – I wanted that she would be good to me."
+He claimed that she called him "a Satan, a criminal, a no-good", and that he "had a horrible fear from her".

 In 1959, after Fritzl had married and bought his house, his mother moved in with them.
 Over time, their roles reversed, and his mother came to fear him.
 Eventually, he also admitted he had later locked his mother in the attic and bricked up her window after telling neighbors that she had died, keeping her locked away until her death in 1980.
 It is unknown how long Fritzl held his mother captive, but newspapers have speculated that it may have been up to twenty years.

 In a report by forensic psychiatrist Adelheid Kastner, Fritzl's mother is described as unpredictable and abusive.
-Fritzl referred to himself as an "alibi" child, meaning that his mother only gave birth to him to prove that she was not barren and could produce children.
-Fritzl claims that his pathological behaviour is innate.
+Fritzl referred to himself as an "alibi child", meaning that his mother only gave birth to him to prove that she was not barren and could produce children.
+Fritzl claimed that his behaviour is innate.
 During his prison sentence for the earlier rape conviction, he admitted that he planned to lock his daughter up so that he could contain and express his "evil side."
 He said, "I was born to rape, and I held myself back for a relatively long time.
 I could have behaved a lot worse than locking up my daughter."